mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## 2. Solution Design and Deployed Resources

 ### 2.1 Architecture
-This diagram displays an overview of the solution
+The diagram below illustrates the deployment topology and architecture of the solution:

 ![alt text](images/solution.png "Solution Diagram")